realgrm/app-ideas/README.md

-# app-ideas
+# Some development ideas
-Some ideas of apps
+Some ideas of apps and other stuff